Holt, Wrexham

-Holt is a medieval market town and community in Wrexham County Borough, Wales.
-It is situated on the border with England and in the historic county of Denbighshire.
-Holt Castle was begun by Edward I shortly after the English invasion of Wales in 1277.
+Holt is a medieval village and community in Wrexham County Borough, Wales.
+It is situated on the border with England and within the historic county boundaries of Denbighshire.
+Holt Castle was begun by Edward I shortly after the English conquest of Wales in 1277.

 Farndon lies just over the River Dee.

 Etymology

 The Old English word holt meant a "wood" or "thicket" and is a common element in place names over the border in England.
-Welsh uses the same name for the town but in the past, it included the definite article, appearing as Yr Holt.
+Welsh uses the same name for the village but in the past, it included the definite article, appearing as Yr Holt.

 Area

 The district has been occupied since at least the Roman period.
 A brickworks (possibly called Bovium) supplied clay tiles and pottery to the Roman fort of Deva Victrix, eight miles away (modern Chester).
-The works was located just downstream from the modern town.
+The works was located just downstream from the modern village.
 In the early 20th century, six kilns, a bath house, sheds and barracks were found there on the banks of the River Dee.

 Three Bronze Age burial urns have also been found in Holt.

-Town
+History

+Roman site and early medieval longhouse

+Excavations to the north-west of Holt have revealed a major Roman site for making tiles and pottery.
+It is thought that the tiles were supplied to the Roman fort at Deva Victrix (modern Chester).
+In 2024, a medieval longhouse remains were also discovered.
+The long and narrow building was thought to have been used as a communal dwelling.

+Village

 There is a medieval market cross in the centre of Holt.
 The church of St Chad has parts dating to the 15th century and 17th century.

+The population was 1,058 inhabitants in the 1841 census.